According to some writers, notably the authors of the Holy Blood

 during the First Crusade.
 Calling his original 1956 group "Priory

-of Sion" undoubtedly gave Plantard the later idea to claim
+of Sion" probably gave Plantard the idea of claiming that his

-that his organisation had been historically founded in Jerusalem
+organisation had been founded in Jerusalem during the Crusades during

-1960s - this fabrication by Pierre Plantard was part of his literary
+the early 1960s.
+This fabrication by Pierre Plantard was part of

-deal with the author Gerard de Sede when they began collaborating
+his literary deal with the author Gerard de Sede when they began

-together during the early 1960s in a series of published books.
+collaborating together during the early 1960s in a series of published

 Letters dating from the 1960s written by Pierre Plantard, Philippe